EnzoGuillouche/MemoryMate/Documents/Functional/functionalSpecifications.md

 ### Multi-language Support

-- The system should support multiple languages to cater to users from diverse linguistic backgrounds.
+- The system should support multiple languages to supply understandable information to users from diverse linguistic backgrounds.

 ### Security and Authentication